CamilaPPerico/SARS-CoV-2_Brazil_Landscape/scripts/README.md

 **script 7:** Visualization of clusters step through PCA and t-SNE methods

+**script 8:** Obtaining of the Consensus Phylogenetic Tree, with bootstrap values, by the Neighbor-Joining method

+**script 9:** Consensus Phylogenetic tree visualization step

 **Sample_GISAID_Release0609.fasta** Sample of GISAID data from release 609 to run a pipeline test